Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 Fix Low Spots

-Despite the fact that they are called flat roofs, commercial flat roofs aren’t always completely flat.
-This is because there are subtle slopes on the surface of the roof that can come as a result of the installation process, weak spots in the roof, or a particular focus of debris or precipitation.
+Despite their name, commercial flat roofs aren’t always completely flat.
+This is because subtle slopes on the surface of the roof can result from the installation process, weak spots in the roof, or a particular focus of debris or precipitation.

 Additionally, qualified contractors understand how to slope a flat roof for drainage.
 These slopes are meant to facilitate drainage so that there is not a lot of pooling water on your roof.